antz22/ultimate-guide-to-flutter/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+Any contributions to improve the quality of this guide are welcome and greatly appreciated!

 1. Fork the Project
 2. Create your Feature Branch (git checkout -b feature/AmazingFeature)